mislav/big_sitemap/README.markdown

 BigSitemap is a [Sitemap](http://sitemaps.org) generator suitable for Rails 2.3.2 applications with more than 50000 URLs.
 It splits large sitemaps into multiple files, optionally gzipping them to minimize bandwidth usage and using batched queries (`find_each`) on your models to avoid running out of memory.

+BigSitemap is best run periodically through a Rake/Thor task.
+Your application environment should be loaded prior to generating sitemaps; BigSitemap uses your application database models and routing setup.

     sitemap = BigSitemap.new(
       :url_options => { :host => 'example.com' },
       :batch_size => 1001, :gzip => false